prettier/prettier-vscode/README.md

 Use parser `graphql` for given language ids.
 Use with care.

+#### prettier.markdownEnable (default: ["markdown"])
+Advanced feature.
+Use this to opt in / out prettier on various language ids.
+Restart required.
+Use parser `markdown` for given language ids.
+Use with care.

 #### prettier.ignorePath (default: .prettierignore)
 Supply the path to an ignore file such as `.gitignore` or `.prettierignore`.
 Files which match will not be formatted.
 Set to `null` to not read ignore files.
 Restart required.